codalnest/files/lgc.md

 Thereafter, the dispute shall be formally tried by the Sanggunian concerned which shall decide the issue within sixty (60) days from the date of the certification referred to above.

-SECTION 119.
+Section 119.
 Appeal. - Within the time and manner prescribed by the Rules of Court, any party may elevate the decision of the Sanggunian concerned to the proper Regional Trial Court having jurisdiction over the area in dispute.
 The Regional Trial Court shall decide the appeal within one (1) year from the filing thereof.
 Pending final resolution of the disputed area prior to the dispute shall be maintained and continued for all legal purposes.

-CHAPTER 2. - LOCAL INITIATIVE AND REFERENDUM
+#### CHAPTER 2. - LOCAL INITIATIVE AND REFERENDUM

-SECTION 120.
+Section 120.
 Local Initiative Defined. - Local initiative is the legal process whereby the registered voters of a local government unit may directly propose, enact, or amend any ordinance.

-SECTION 121.
+Section 121.
 Who May Exercise. - The power of local initiative and referendum may be exercised by all registered voters of the provinces, cities, municipalities, and Barangays.

-SECTION 122.
+Section 122.
 Procedure in Local Initiative. - (a) Not less than one thousand (1,000)

 registered voters in case of provinces and cities, one hundred (100) in case of municipalities, and fifty (50) in case of Barangays, may file a petition with the Sanggunian concerned proposing the adoption, enactment, repeal, or amendment of an ordinance.